Cavalry: Mamluks

-Later Mamluks were trained as cavalry soldiers.
+Originating in the 9th century as Central Asian ghulams or captives utilised as mounted auxiliaries by Arab armies, Mamluks were subsequently trained as cavalry soldiers rather than solely mounted-archers, with increased priority being given to the use of lances and swords.

 Mamluks were to follow the dictates of al-furusiyya, a code of conduct that included values like courage and generosity but also doctrine of cavalry tactics, horsemanship, archery and treatment of wounds.

+By the late 13th century the Manluk armies had evolved into a professional elite of cavalry, backed by more numerous but less well-trained footmen.

 Maghreb

 The Islamic Berber states of North Africa employed elite horse mounted cavalry armed with spears and following the model of the original Arab occupiers of the region.
 Horse-harness and weapons were manufactured locally and the six-monthly stipends for horsemen were double those of their infantry counterparts.
 During the 8th century Islamic conquest of Iberia large numbers of horses and riders were shipped from North Africa, to specialise in raiding and the provision of support for the massed Berber footmen of the main armies.

 Maghrebi traditions of mounted warfare eventually influenced a number of sub-Saharan African polities in the medieval era.
 The Esos of Ikoyi, military aristocrats of the Yoruba peoples, were a notable manifestation of this phenomenon.